hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/19-goodness-of-fit.md

 +++

 Returning to the Boy Who Cried Wolf, the 4 outcomes are not equally good or bad.
-Public scorn is not as bad as all the sheep being eaten, so if the shepherd boy has any doubt about whether a wolf-like animal is really a wolf, he should err on the side of calling it a wolf.
+Public scorn is not as bad as all the sheep being eaten, so if the shepherd boy has any doubt about whether a wolf-like animal is actually a wolf, he should err on the side of calling it a wolf.

-Suppose that we really want to catch as many blue (positive) points as possible, and we're willing to accept some contamination of orange (negative).
+Suppose that we want to catch as many blue (positive) points as possible, and we're willing to accept some contamination of orange (negative).
 Instead of cutting the model at its 50% threshold, perhaps we should cut it at its 90% threshold:

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(5, 5))